- Chancellor’s Office

-The Office of Strategic Procurement of the University of Maine System has the responsibility for obtaining maximum value from expenditures of all funds administered through University accounts, insuring that all procedural requirements are met – legal and otherwise – and promoting fair, ethical, and legal trade practices.
+The Office of Strategic Procurement of the University of Maine System has the responsibility for obtaining maximum value from expenditures of all funds administered through University accounts, ensuring that all procedural requirements are met – legal and otherwise – and promoting fair, ethical, and legal trade practices.

 The Office of Strategic Procurement is located at 16 Central Street, Bangor, Maine and is open for business from 8:00 a.m. to 5:00 p.m., Monday through Friday.
 It is requested that you make an appointment prior to your visit to ensure that the person you wish to see will be available.

 Please click here for directions and parking information for the University of Maine System office.

 Vendors must obtain a valid Purchase Order number before providing goods and services to the University (bona fide emergencies excepted).
 The University reserves the right to delay or withhold payment related to goods or services provided without a Purchase Order number.